ibm-cloud-docs/solution-tutorials/cbr-security.hidden.md

 * for the access to the [{{site.data.keyword.registryshort_notm}} and the namespace with the container image](/docs/Registry?topic=Registry-iam#iam_cbr)
 * for the access to the [{{site.data.keyword.containershort_notm}} cluster and its management API](/docs/containers?topic=containers-cbr#protect-api-types-cbr)

 All the above zones and rules can be deployed in either report-only or enforced mode with a single Terraform command.
+Note that the rules are not meant for production use, but as a starter to investigate usage and traffic in report-only mode.

 The documentation has a [list of resources which are supported as service references](/docs/account?topic=account-context-restrictions-whatis#service-attribute).
 You can also retrieve the list using the [CLI command **service-ref-targets**](/docs/cli?topic=cli-cbr-plugin#cbr-cli-service-ref-targets-command) or the related API function [List available service reference targets](/apidocs/context-based-restrictions#list-available-serviceref-targets).
 {: tip}